 - Are you borrowing within your means?

-- Is this the cheapest/less risk alternative to get the money?
+- Is this the cheapest/less risky alternative to get the money?

-If your answer for all the question above is “yes”, then it’s probably a smart move to take out a personal loan.
+If your answer to all the questions above is “yes”, then it’s probably a smart move to take out a personal loan.
 If you answered “no” to some of the items, slow down and ponder on it carefully making any decisions.
 Let’s break these questions down to get a better handle on the problem.

 1. Are you using the money for a smart financial purpose?

 Think about your situation.
 You’re fresh out of work, why would you need to take this personal loan?

 Is it to satisfy a need (paying for your monthly medical bill, use the money for job hunting), or a want (to fund that dream vacation or other elective expenses)?

 If it’s a need – and something you can’t really live without doing – then the answer is greenlit, using the money is a smart move.
 If you are going to take out a loan to satisfy a want, it’s not a sound financial decision.